aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ooxmlsaveoptions/_index.md

 ```

 Indicates whether update scaling factor before saving the file if the PageSetup.FitToPagesWide and PageSetup.FitToPagesTall properties control how the worksheet is scaled.

+**Remarks**

 The default value is false for performance.

 **Returns:**
 boolean